 Financial issues are a hot topic in marriage; finances are the number one reason couples divorce.
-In fact it has been estimated that money issues are a high factor in about 90% of divorces.
-For that reason it’s good to talk about your finances before you get married and make sure you are on the same page.
+It has been estimated that money issues are a high factor in about 90% of divorces.
+I don’t believe anyone wants to be part of that statistic, and yet many partners are afraid to have the ‘finance talk’.

 How do you deal with finances?

-Often couples struggle because they both have a different attitudes to money.
+Frequently couples struggle because they both have different attitudes to money.
 What is yours?

 Head in the Sand

 Some people adopt the “head in the sand” position.
 They would prefer to ignore the problem rather than acknowledge that it is there and it needs a solution.

 It is essential to talk about your financial issues so you can navigate your way through the difficulties.
 Many people don’t want to talk about the problem because they fear rejection, blame or even shame.

 If you already have debt from student loans etc. don’t ignore them!
 Make sure that your fiancé/e knows your financial position.
 Take steps towards clearing the debts and getting your feet on a secure financial position.
 Courses like those Crown Financial Ministries or Financial Peace University have to offer are great resources to help you on the right path.